-I saw a very funny comedy show on April 9th, organized and hosted by my sister's man of many years, Alex.
-It was called "The Time Machete", and was held at Comedy Bar, 945 Bloor Street West.
+I saw a very funny comedy show on April 9th, organized and hosted by my sister’s boyfriend Alex.
+It was called “The Time Machete” and was held at Comedy Bar, 945 Bloor Street West.
 My friends Julie and Nyla came too.

-We were greeted with creative rustic camp decor, and the comforting aroma of a campfire, thanks to the house specialty, smoked bbq provided by Pitmaster, Jason Rees of Pork Ninjas.
-We got a nice table towards the back.
-To drink, there was a wide choice of locally crafted beers -- they rotate them daily on their ten taps -- I went for a glass of Ransack the Universe IPA, and Julie and Nyla had mixed drinks.
+There, we were greeted with charming rustic camp decor, and the comforting aroma of a campfire, thanks to the house specialty, smoked bbq provided by Pitmaster, Jason Rees of Pork Ninjas.

 Walking to Comedy Club after dinner, Bloor Street West near Ossington Avenue, (I once lived in and loved this neighbourhood so was feeling a bit nostalgic being there) ….

 Of course, my sister Camille was there, so she and Julie got to meet for the first time.
-Ours is a "ricochet friendship" -- Camille met Nyla and then introduced us, then I met Julie at one of Nyla's poetry shows, and now Camille and Julie have met, closing the loop of four friends who've ricocheted one to the other!
+Ours is a “ricochet friendship” — Camille met Nyla and then introduced us, then I met Julie at one of Nyla’s poetry shows, and now Camille and Julie have met, closing the loop of four friends who have ricocheted one to the other!